kevspau/dupabase/README.md

 ## Features not implemented (yet)
 - Log in with Magic Link via email
 - Sign up with phone & password
-- Login via SMS OTP (Requires twilio credentials)
+- Login via SMS OTP (Supabase note: You must enter your own twilio credentials on the auth settings page to enable SMS-based Logins.)
-- Verify login via SMS OTP (Requires twilio credentials)
+- Verify login via SMS OTP (Suapbase note: You must enter your own twilio credentials on the auth settings page to enable SMS-based OTP verification.)
 - Reset password via email
 - Update a users information
 - Send a user an invite over email (Supabase note: This endpoint requires you use the `service_role_key` when initializing the client, and should only be invoked from the server, never from the client.)